scc-digitalhub/scc-digitalhub.github.io/_posts/2021-07-19-dremio-visualization-tutorial.md

 In order to connect DSS to Dremio, you need to place the OSGi bundle for Dremio JDBC Driver into DSS dropins folder.
 If you downloaded Dremio from the [Digital Hub repository](https://github.com/scc-digitalhub/dremio-oss/tree/multitenancy), you can find the bundle JAR file inside the [/bundle folder](https://github.com/scc-digitalhub/dremio-oss/tree/multitenancy/bundle).
 In order to use it, copy the file to <DSS_PRODUCT_HOME>/repository/components/dropins and restart DSS.

 ### 1. Creating a Service and a Resource on DSS

+**NOTE:** DSS queries throughout the tutorial are formulated assuming Dremio datasets are found in the home space of user "dremio" ("@dremio").
+If you placed them elsewhere, be sure to update the SQL queries accordingly.

 Open the DSS interface and click on the **Create** button to create a new service.
 Name it "covid_analysis", click on **Next**, then click on **Add New Datasource**.
 Configure a datasource as follows: